(Stepping Stones & 1st-6th Grade)

 Montessori methods are applied to elementary age children by providing individualized learning environments that are tailored to their specific needs and interests.
 Teachers use a variety of teaching strategies to promote self-directed, independent learning.
 They also create a sense of community by encouraging collaboration and communication between students.
 Montessori methods also focus on developing the whole child by cultivating academic, social, and emotional skills.
 The ultimate goal is to foster a love of learning and to develop independent, life-long learners.

-Our lesson plans can and do exceed "grade-level norms" based on each learner's ability
+Our lesson plans can and do exceed "grade-level norms", however we based all learning plans on each learner's ability

 *Our standards and curriculum meet and exceed CCSD standards*

-We have created Stepping Stones as our introduction to micro-schooling
+We have created the Bridges & Stepping Stones classrooms as prep for our elementary program.

 Annual independent skills testing to track student's academic progress, mastery, and development

-Organized and facilitated by trained Montessori teachers with years of Montessori classroom experience.
-Our teachers have completed early childhood through upper elementary Montessori training.
+Organized and facilitated by trained teachers and Montessori teachers with years of classroom experience.

 Due to this being a homeschooling model, the parent remains the "director" of the enrolled student's education and must complete the "Notice of Intent " if this will be the first year of homeschooling.
 Parents also remain responsible for submitting the student's educational plan (we will be able to assist you with this component).